 Winter: December, January, February

 During the winter months, there isn’t really much you need to get done in terms of lawn care as it will be dormant.
-However, there are a few things you can do to make next spring easier.
+Before the first freeze, be sure you get your sprinklers blown out.
+In addition to that, there are a few things you can do to make next spring easier.

 Prepare Your Tools